Stealth004/Web-Application/README.md

   <li>The Web Application Gateway is more regional, to protect a web application in a single region in your cloud.</li>
   <li>The Azure Front Door is more global and is better suited when you have a variety of regions in a cloud environment.</li>
 </ul>
-]

 </p>

 <p>
-2. A feature of the Web Application Gateway and Front Door is “SSL Offloading.”
+<strong>2.
+A feature of the Web Application Gateway and Front Door is “SSL Offloading.”
 What is SSL offloading?
-What are its benefits?
+What are its benefits?</strong>
 <br>
 [   (Secure Sockets Layer) SSL offloading is the process of removing the SSL based encryption from incoming traffic to relieve a web server of the processing burden of decrypting and /or encrypting traffic sent via SSL.
 The benefit of SSL offloading relieves a web server of the processing burden of encrypting and decrypting traffic sent via SSL.]
 </p>